Polish advocate for church victims resigns in scandal

 The development comes as the mostly Roman Catholic country has begun a reckoning with the problem of clerical sex abuse.

-Lisinski, himself a survivor of clerical abuse, played a key role in forcing the public to confront the problem by forming the foundation five years ago.
+Lisinski, who says he is a survivor of clerical abuse, played a key role in forcing the public to confront the problem by forming the foundation five years ago.

 It vowed it would keep working to help victims.